eltay89/eltay89.github.io/_posts/2025-08-24-fine-tune-gemma3-saudi-unsloth.md

 ### Step 8: Save the Final Model as GGUF

 The final step is to save the model in a portable format.
-GGUF is a great choice because it can run efficiently on a regular computer's CPU using tools like `llama.cpp` or `Ollama`.
+GGUF can run efficiently on a regular computer's CPU using tools like `llama.cpp` or `Ollama`.

 **Important point to remember goes here.**
 {: .notice--info}